 Booth Location is Vital

-According to Robert Richardson, Owner of Richardson Graphics, one of the top convention services companies in Las Vegas, one of your first and most important considerations when planning an exhibit at a Las Vegas Convention is to make sure you pick a good location.
+According to Robert Richardson, Owner of Richardson Marketing, one of the top convention services companies in Las Vegas, one of your first and most important considerations when planning an exhibit at a Las Vegas Convention is to make sure you pick a good location.
 “The location of your booth can mean the difference between going home with a couple of decent leads, and literally leaving the show with thousands of highly qualified leads.”

 Keep in mind that prime locations often sell out quick, and some spots are actually reserved years in advance, so start early and make sure you pick a spot where you will have heavy foot traffic flows throughout the show.